mweidner037/list-positions/README.md

 A list of characters, represented as an ordered map with Position keys.

-Text is functionally equivalent to a `List<string>` with single-char values, but it uses strings internally and in bulk methods, instead of arrays of single chars.
+Text is functionally equivalent to `List<string>` with single-char values, but it uses strings internally and in bulk methods, instead of arrays of single chars.
 This reduces memory usage and the size of saved states.

 #### `Outline`